Curriculum – German

 Assessment

-• A2 Examination
+• A2 examination

-To achieve outstanding outcomes in German as a student in Year 13 and achieve an A*-A grade in German, students should demonstrate a wide range of vocabulary and complex language and a highly accurate application of grammar.
+In KS5 we assess student against the core content and assessment objectives as outlined by the relevant A Level examination board specification.
+For German this is AQA 7662To go beyond what is expected of a German student at A Level and achieve outstanding outcomes in German students should demonstrate a wide range of vocabulary and complex language and a highly accurate application of grammar.
 Delivery is fluent in speech and writing and the students provides evidence of wider reading and research.

 Cultural Capital in Year 12-13 German